nimbomx/CADD/.CADD/START.md

 3. If has content: Analyze and complement it
 4. Create initial development plan
 5. Generate first TKDD ticket
-6. **ASK**: "Do you want to prepare this project for a Git repository?"
+6. **ASK**: "Do you want to set up Git repository?" (detect existing first, then offer appropriate options)
 7. **IF YES**: Execute Git Repository Setup (see section below)

 #### B) Continue Current Phase